 Proposed Rule to Designate Critical Habitat for the Threatened Indo-Pacific Corals

-Two virtual public hearings on proposed coral critical habitat in the U.S. Pacific Islands are scheduled in January 2021 as indicated in the Federal Register notice:
+Two virtual public hearings on proposed coral critical habitat in the U.S. Pacific Islands were held in January 2021 as indicated in the Federal Register notice:

 4 p.m. to 7 p.m.
 Chamorro Standard Time on Wednesday, January 20, 2021